Eugene Moore (politician): Early political career

-State Representative
+State representative

 Elected in 1992, Moore became the first African American to represent the 7th district in the Illinois House of Representatives.
 Moore had successfully run in a district that had been redistricted in such a way as to make it feasible for the Proviso area to elect a black representative.
 His candidacy received support from individuals such as then-Cook County commissioner Danny K. Davis.

 In 1998, Moore fended off a serious primary challenge by Karen Yarbrough.
 Also in 1998, he was elected Proviso Township Democratic committeeman, unseating Gary G. Marinaro.
 He would hold this party post in addition to his other offices until 2006, when he would be unseated from this party post.

 Cook County Recorder of Deeds

 In January 1999, Moore was appointed Cook County recorder of deeds, filling the vacancy left when Jesse White resigned to become Illinois Secretary of State.
 His appointment to replace White as recorder of deeds had been backed by county political heavyweights such as John Stroger and John P. Daley.
-Moore would be elected outright to his first full term in 2000, and subsequently reelected again to additional terms in 2004 and 2008.
+Moore would be elected outright to his first full term in 2000, and reelected in 2004 and 2008.

 Moore worked to overhaul the office's efforts to fight property fraud and theft.
 He also worked to modernize the data-collecting and processing capabilities of the office.

 In 2006, Karen Yarbrough defeated Moore to become the Democratic committeeman for Proviso Township.
 Yarbrough had previously unsuccessfully challenged Moore for the post of Proviso Township Democratic committeeman in 2002.

 Moore retired in 2012, with fellow Democrat Karen Yarbrough being elected to succeed him as Cook County recorder of deeds in that year's election.